Azdaroth/Azdaroth.github.io/source/_posts/2014-03-01-test-driven-rails-part-2.markdown

   let(:encryption) { instance_double(Encryption,
      generate_password: encrypted_password) }

-  context "persistance is success" do
+  context "persistence is success" do

     before(:each) do
       allow(user).to receive(:save!) { true }